-Adele Gushes About Falling For Her Husband
+Adele Gushes About Falling For Husband Simon Konecki

 Adele has been known for using her past heartbreak in her songs, but fans will have to wait and see how her relationship with her husband factors into her future hits.

-[Featured image by Paul Kane/Getty Images]
+[Featured Image by Paul Kane/Getty Images]